-Taliban head into Afghan cities, raising fears amid Eid euphoria
+Taliban roaming Afghan cities at will, raising fears amid Eid euphoria

-KABUL (Reuters) - Taliban militants headed into cities across Afghanistan on Sunday as they celebrate their unprecedented Eid ceasefire, raising questions about what happens should the hugs and selfies stop and the festive atmosphere and calls for peace turn sour.
+KABUL (Reuters) - Taliban militants headed into cities across Afghanistan on Sunday as they continued to celebrate their Eid ceasefire with feasts and selfies, raising questions about what happens when the ceasefire ends at midnight.

-President Ashraf Ghani extended the government ceasefire on Saturday, garnering praise at home and international backing, but critics said such overtures have allowed the Taliban to pour into cities unchecked and win the upper hand.
+President Ashraf Ghani extended a government ceasefire on Saturday and urged the Taliban to do the same, garnering praise at home and international backing, but critics said such overtures have allowed the Taliban to pour into cities unchecked and win the upper hand.

-Ecstatic men and children crowded around the soldiers and Taliban fighters, some who had checked in their weapons at the entrances to cities, over the weekend and urged them to extend their ceasefire into a permanent peace.

-Governors and senior government officials hosted small feasts, played music to welcome the Taliban after they announced a three-day ceasefire over Eid, marking the close of the month-long Ramadan fasting season that ends on Sunday.

-Ghani, in an address to the nation, urged the Taliban to extend their ceasefire and begin peace talks.
-He said he wanted to discuss “issues of mutual concern with neighboring countries and the presence of foreign forces”.

-His office has yet to declare a new timeframe for the extended ceasefire.
+Ghani had committed “a grave mistake” by allowing Taliban fighters to enter government-controlled areas, said Amarullah Saleh, a politician and a former head of the National Directorate of Security.

-A senior western diplomat in Kabul said Ghani’s decision was “a bold move” but questioned what would happen if the Taliban rejected the fresh ceasefire request.
+A senior western diplomat in Kabul said Ghani’s decision was “a bold move” but questioned what happens if the Taliban do not extend their unprecedented halt in hostilities against government forces.

 “The consequences could be disastrous,” he said.

+Ghani’s office has yet to declare a new timeframe for the extended ceasefire.

-Members of Afghanistan’s High Peace Council supported the decision and urged the Taliban to extend their ceasefire.
+Members of Afghanistan’s High Peace Council supported the decision and urged the Taliban, whose numbers on the streets of Kabul and other cities are impossible to calculate, to extend their ceasefire.

 “Good steps for peace have been taken, but more steps have to be taken,” said council chairman Karim Khalili.